-Henry was already famous for having used a logical argument to get out of church every Sunday and now look at him.
-Recumbent in the field beside his grandmother’s house at all hours and on this particular evening so late that most traffic of the day, rattling untouched china, rushing in either direction with little business to stop on 115th street, was by then elsewhere, at rest.
+Henry was already famous for having used a logical argument to get out of church every Sunday and now look at him, recumbent in the field beside his grandmother’s house at all hours and on this particular evening so late that most traffic of the day, no longer rattling untouched china nor rushing in either direction on 115th street, was by then elsewhere, at rest, while Henry fretted.
 Henry with a book in the tall wild grass of the ownerless field with a flashlight.

 “Our Father,” said the lady, his grandmother, over dinner.

-Of all the people who once sat noisily well-fed around that table, two were dead, two married and so the lady cooked only for herself and the grandchild.
+Of all the people who once sat noisily well-fed around that table, two were dead and two were married so the lady cooked only for herself and the grandchild.
 They had finally shrugged off most every pretense, the people and the meals.
-Cheese and crackers most nights for herself and sandwiches for Henry or a can of soup.
+Cheese and crackers most nights for herself and sandwiches for Henry or a can of soup, a meagerness of effort that wouldn’t have seemed possible when the boy was an infant.

-She couldn’t see Henry from her place at the kitchen table because the field he sat in was on the opposite side of the house.
-If she wanted to see she’d have to go in the bathroom and peep through the lifted window over the bathtub.
+The tired old woman couldn’t see Henry from her place at the kitchen table because the field Henry sat in was on the opposite side of the house.
+If the tired old woman wanted to see Henry she’d have to go in the bathroom and peep through the lifted window over the bathtub.
 Which meant climbing into the bathtub.
 Sometimes she did this.
 But all she could see from where she sat, that evening, with her cheese and crackers and a bottle of sticky fizz, a bottle she drank for the look of it, it cheered her up, the happy character on the label, was the rooted wire brush of her old black trees in the iron plate of the grassless side of the yard.
 Her trees half-hid the dreary squares of yellow life in the windows of the whoring neighbor’s duplex.

 Now Mullins hadn’t done anything as innocent as that in years.
-Mullins was locked up for popping a working man’s lung with an ice pick.
+Mullins was locked up for tearing into a working man’s lung with an ice pick.
 Henry pictured Mullins on his disciplined bunk with lightning-bugged hands, seventeen like Henry but well on his way and illiterate.

 Henry often imagined hopping on a freight train as the last resort if his classmates found out he was a virgin.
 He often imagined sharing his tomato soup in a thermos with a grateful hobo.
 Not even the hobo should know.